 Clear Mental Clutter Tip #5: Meditate

-I think we moms all feel like we can’t possibly take the time to sit and not think about anything, but training your brain to be still is undeniably one of the best ways to clear mental clutter.
+When would you find the time to sit and meditate?
+Mama, it’s worth it.
+Training your brain to be still is one of the best ways to clear mental clutter.
 There are loads of ways to meditate and plenty of ways to learn the skill.

 Clear Mental Clutter Tip #6: Repeat to yourself, “this is what I’m doing right now”